ADRIAGUSJO/windows-admin-center-sdk/windows-admin-center-developer-tools/docs/getting-started.md

 gulp serve -p 4200
 ```

-Please not that the 4200 is just the port that the extension gets hosted on.
+Please note that the 4200 is just the port that the extension gets hosted on.
 You can choose any port number as long as it's not already in use.

 ## Honolulu Extensions SDK in-depth ##